ubports/docs.ubports.com/sdk/apps/qml/QtLocation/Places Map (QML).rst

     }

 Next we instantiate a
-`PlaceSearchModel </sdk/apps/qml/QtLocation/PlaceSearchModel/>`__ which
+:ref:`PlaceSearchModel <sdk_qtlocation_placesearchmodel>` which we can use
-we can use to specify search parameters and perform a places search operation.
+to specify search parameters and perform a places search operation.
 For illustrative purposes,
-`update() </sdk/apps/qml/QtLocation/PlaceSearchModel#update-method>`__
+:ref:`update() <sdk_qtlocation_placesearchmodel#update-method>` is invoked
-is invoked once construction of the model is complete.
-Typically `update() </sdk/apps/qml/QtLocation/PlaceSearchModel#update-method>`__ would be invoked in response to a user action such as a button click.
+once construction of the model is complete.
+Typically :ref:`update() <sdk_qtlocation_placesearchmodel#update-method>` would be invoked in response to a user action such as a button click.

 .. code:: qml